--Fund buy-sell agreements for businesses to buy the company when the last surviving owner dies.
+- Fund buy-sell agreements for businesses to purchase the company when the last surviving owner dies.

--Provide a special needs trust for a couple with a special needs child to provide support after the parents die.
-The GUL policy can name a “special needs trust” as the beneficiary without disqualifying the child from state aid or SSI.
+- Establish a special needs trust for a couple with a special needs child to provide support after the parents pass away.
+The beneficiary of the GUL policy can be a “special needs trust” without disqualifying the child from state aid or SSI.

--Cover estate settlement costs when they are typically the highest, after the second death.
+- Cover estate settlement costs after the second death, when they are typically the highest.

--Preserve charitable gifts efficiently and economically without impacting the estate plan.
+- Preserve charitable gifts in an efficient and cost-effective manner without jeopardizing the estate plan.

-If you are considering guaranteed universal life, this type of coverage can be more costly that term insurance.
-However, insurance rates are at an all time low so please call your insurance agent today.
+If you are considering guaranteed universal life insurance, keep in mind that it can be more expensive than term insurance.
+However, insurance rates are at an all-time low, so please contact your insurance agent as soon as possible.